 The record 18.23 billion yuan ($2.8 billion) fine issued by China’s State Administration for Market Regulation (SAMR) in early April led to a 7.66 billion yuan ($1.19 billion) operating loss in the fourth quarter that ended on March 31, the company said on Thursday.
 If the fine was excluded, Alibaba

 “The penalty decision motivated us to reflect on the relationship between a platform economy and society as well as our social responsibilities and covenants.
 We believe the self-reflection and adjustments we’ve made will help us better serve our community of consumers, merchants and partners and position us well in the future,” chairman and chief executive Daniel Zhang Yong said in an earnings call.
-Zhang took over as CEO from Alibaba founder Jack Ma in 2019.
+Zhang took over as CEO from Alibaba

 SEE ALSO: Chinese Regulators Issue a $2.8 Billion Fine Against Alibaba for Violating Anti-Monopoly laws

 The Hanghzou-based company posted an expectations-beating 64% surge in quarterly revenue of 187.4 billion yuan ($28.6 million).
 Full-year revenue rose 41% to 717.3 billion yuan.

 Its core commerce business propelled the revenue surge, bringing in 161.4 billion yuan (25 billion) in the fourth quarter, a 72% year-on-year rise.
 Active consumers on Alibaba

 “Our overall business delivered strong growth on a healthy foundation, with the Alibaba

 The company forecasts an annual revenue of 930 billion yuan ($144.12 billion) for the year ending March 2022, higher than analysts’ estimates of 928.25 billion yuan.